 The program allows members to purchase service credit and repay refunds on a tax-deferred basis.
 Members sign an irrevocable agreement that identifies the contract duration, monthly payment, total contract amount and years of service credit being purchased.
 The duration of the contract can range from 1 to 20 years.
 The amounts are withheld from members' pay checks and are treated as employer pick-up contributions pursuant to Internal Revenue Code Section 414(h).
-At September 30, 2002 and 2001, there were 33,400 and 28,074 agreements, respectively.
-The agreements were discounted using the assumed actuarial rate of return of 8% for September 30, 2002 and 2001.
-The average length of a contract was approximately 9.3 and 8.4 years for 2002 and 2001.
-The short term receivable was \$70 million and the discounted long term receivable was \$221 million at September 30, 2002.
-At September 30, 2001, the discounted short term receivable was \$63 million and the discounted long term receivable was \$191 million.
+At September 30, 2003, and 2002, there were 35,551 and 33,400 agreements, respectively.
+The agreements were discounted using the assumed actuarial rate of return of 8% for September 30, 2003, and 2002.
+The average length of a contract was approximately 9.9 and 9.3 years for 2003 and 2002.
+The short term receivable was \$67 million and the discounted long term receivable was \$221 million at September 30, 2003.
+At September 30, 2002, the short term receivable was \$70 million and the discounted long term receivable was \$221 million.